- Accounting Malpractice Representation

 - United States Tax Court, 1997

-Howard Bernstein has more than 35 years of experience in law, corporate financial management, auditing, accounting, financial analysis, sales, marketing, and management consulting.
+Howard Bernstein has nearly 40 years of experience in law, corporate financial management, auditing, accounting, financial analysis, sales, marketing, and management consulting.
 He works primarily with small and mid-sized companies.

 Howard is a member of the American Bar Association and the Bar of the State of Colorado, where his practice emphasizes international law, small business law, employment and taxation.
-He also is a member of the California Society of CPAs, the American Institute of Certified Public Accountants, and National Secretary of the American Academy of Attorney-CPAs.
+He also is a member of the California Society of CPAs, the American Institute of Certified Public Accountants, and the current President of the American Academy of Attorney-CPAs.

 His recent projects include: drafting documents for corporations, limited liability companies, and partnerships; international joint venture formation; international and domestic real estate; negotiating international transactions; drafting and reviewing shareholder agreements; individual and corporate tax research; intellectual property disputes; choice of entity decisions; research regarding the sale of or investing in a business; drafting of consulting agreements; assisting in the sale of a business; drafting distribution agreements; representation before a State administrative agency; drafting of employment and independent contractor agreements; resolution of a dispute with U.S. Customs; assisting in the sale of a division of a private company; tax controversies, including representation in the United States Tax Court and before the IRS and Colorado Department of Revenue; employment litigation; intellectual property litigation; civil litigation; commercial litigation; location trading partners for clients, including a clothing manufacturer, a coffee producer and an artist; real estate transactions and disputes; and testifying as an expert witness regarding matters of federal, state and international taxation.

 Howard is active in and makes it a priority to give back to the community.
-He serves on the Board of Directors for Open Studios and Veterans Speak, provides pro bono assistance through Colorado Legal Services and Boulder County Legal Services (recipient of the 2014 John Marshall Award for his dedication to providing legal services to the poor), raises money for The Children’s Hospital by riding in the Courage Classic cycling tour, serves as a Cornell Alumni Association Ambassador, and assists non-profit organizations at reduced fees.
-Howard also lectures on legal ethics, taxation, employment and international law topics for lawyers and is a regular moderator at the Conference on World Affairs at the University of Colorado.
+He serves on the Board of Directors for Open Studios, provides pro bono assistance through Boulder County Legal Services (recipient of the 2014 John Marshall Award for his dedication to providing legal services to members of the community who cannot afford to pay), raises money for The Children’s Hospital by riding in the Courage Classic cycling tour, serves as a Cornell Alumni Association Ambassador, and assists non-profit organizations at reduced fees.
+Howard also lectures on legal ethics, taxation, employment and international law topics for lawyers.

 Howard is the author of: